Karachi: Post-independence

 At the dawn of independence following the success of the Pakistan Movement in 1947, On 15 August 1947 Capital of Sindh shifted from Karachi to Hyderabad and Karachi was made the national capital of Pakistan.

 Karachi was Sindh's largest city with a population of over 400,000.
 The city had a slight Hindu majority, with around 51% of the population being Hindu.
 Partition resulted in the exodus of much of the city's Hindu population, though Karachi, like most of Sindh, remained relatively peaceful compared to cities in Punjab.
 Riots erupted on 6 January 1948, after which most of Sindh's Hindu population fled to India, with assistance of the Indian government.

 Karachi became the focus for the resettlement of middle-class Muslim Muhajir refugees who fled India, with 470,000 refugees in Karachi by May 1948, leading to a drastic alteration of the city's demography.
 In 1941, Muslims were 42% of Karachi's population, but by 1951 made up 96% of the city's population.
 The city's population had tripled between 1941 and 1951.
 Urdu replaced Sindhi as Karachi's most widely spoken language; Sindhi was the mother tongue of 51% of Karachi in 1941, but only 8.5% in 1951, while Urdu grew to become the mother tongue of 51% of Karachi's population.
 100,000 Muhajir refugees arrived annually in Karachi until 1952.
-Muhajirs kept arriving from different parts of India till 2000.
+Muhajirs kept arriving from different parts of India until 2000.

-Karachi was selected as the first capital of Pakistan, and was administered as a federal district separate from Sindh beginning in 1948, the capital of Sindh shifted again Hyderabad to Karachi until the national capital was shifted to Rawalpindi in 1958.
+Karachi was selected as the first capital of Pakistan, and was administered as a federal district separate from Sindh beginning in 1948, the capital of Sindh shifted again from Hyderabad to Karachi until the national capital was shifted to Rawalpindi in 1958.
 While foreign embassies shifted away from Karachi, the city is host to numerous consulates and honorary consulates.
 Between 1958 and 1970, Karachi's role as capital of Sindh was ceased due to the One Unit programme enacted by President Iskander Mirza.

 Karachi of the 1960s was regarded as an economic role model around the world, with Seoul, South Korea, borrowing from the city's second "Five-Year Plan".
 Several examples of Modernist architect were built in Karachi during this period, including the Mazar-e-Quaid mausoleum, the distinct Masjid-e-Tooba, and the Habib Bank Plaza (the tallest building in all of South Asia at the time).
 The city's population by 1961 had grown 369% compared to 1941.
 By the mid-1960s, Karachi began to attract large numbers of Pashtun, Punjabis and Kashmiris from northern Pakistan.